How can health IT/HIE assist in the development of immunization information systems?

 Public health departments can use central immunization registries to identify children who are at risk in the event of a disease outbreak or other emergency.
 Additionally, immunization registries are used for conducting public health surveillance for program assessment and evaluation.

-The following links provide background reading on immunization registries and how to create immunization registries and information systems:
+The following link provides background reading on immunization registries and how to create immunization registries and information systems:

 Below are tools that can be used to create and manage immunization information systems, such as implementation guides and data sharing agreements: